Apollo-Level2-Web-Dev/batch-03-assignment-05/5- Sports Facility Booking Platform.md

 *   **3\.
 Professional README File:** Create a comprehensive and professional README file for your GitHub repository.
 This README should include an overview of the project, used technologies, live links, installation instructions, usage guidelines, and any relevant documentation.

 *   **4\.
-Add Pagination to All Facility Page:** Implement pagination on the "Facility listing" page to improve the user experience by breaking down the content into manageable sections.
+Pagination:** Implement pagination on the "Facility listing" page to improve the user experience by breaking down the content into manageable sections.

 ---